jantari/LSUClient/README.md

 ## Highlight features

 - Does driver, BIOS/UEFI and firmware updates
-- Run locally or through PowerShell Remoting on another machine
+- Run locally or through PowerShell remoting on another machine
 - Allows for fully silent and unattended updates
-- Supports not only business computers but consumer (e.g. IdeaPad) lines too
+- Supports not only business computers but consumer lines too (e.g. IdeaPad)
-- Web-Proxy support (Use `-Proxy` parameter)
+- Full Web-Proxy support
 - Ability to download updates in parallel
 - Accounts for and works around some bugs and mistakes in the official tool
 - Free and Open-source